Azay-le-Rideau and Chinon, two symbols of their time

 Visit Chinon and Azay-le-Rideau: an art of living

-Everywhere in these wine-growing lands of the Loire Valley you sense a warmth, a desire to share the abundance of local products on the restaurant terraces, in the cellars and the markets, such as a glass of Chinon and its faithful sainte-maure-de-touraine goat cheese, the fouaces and fouées that Rabelais loved so much, Richelais truffles and rillettes made from fish from the Loire.
+Everywhere in these wine-growing lands of the Loire Valley you sense a warmth, a desire to share the abundance of local products on the restaurant terraces, in the cellars and the markets, such as a glass of Chinon and its faithful sainte-maure-de-touraine goat cheese, the fouaces and fouées that Rabelais loved so much, Richelais truffles, rillettes made from fish from the Loire, and the tarte vigneronne.
 These earthly delights like the harmonious, feminine landscapes were a great inspiration to two natives of the region – the colourful Rabelais and his Gargantua and Balzac the workaholic bon vivant in his stylish “The Lily of the Valley”.

 Take your time